majevince/MPLS_L3VPN/README.md

 # MPLSL3VPN
-MPLSL3VPN this setup invloves setting up MPLS L3 VPN using Ansible Playbooks We have 2 Playbooks.
+The following setup involves using 2 playbooks in configuring an MPLS L3 VPN topology.

 1. prouters.yml

    The P routers Ansible Playbook consists of multiple roles to allow us reuse roles across the entire topology.